AllenNeuralDynamics/openscope-experimental-launcher/docs/source/matlab_launcher.rst

       python run_launcher.py --param_file params/matlab_local_test_params.json

-The MATLAB UI exposes **Resume Acquisition** and **Signal Acquisition Complete** buttons.
+The MATLAB UI exposes **Resume SLAP2 acquisition** (same control as the start button) and **End SLAP2 acquisition** buttons.
 Resume mode is triggered automatically when the Python launcher reconnects to a shared engine after a failure and ensures operators explicitly confirm that MATLAB should continue.

+Crash Recovery Flow
+^^^^^^^^^^^^^^^^^^^

+If the MATLAB UI closes or the engine drops mid-run, Python logs that it is waiting for the operator to resume and repeatedly attempts to reconnect.
+To resume safely:

+1. Relaunch MATLAB if needed and run ``slap2_launcher('slap2_launcher')`` so the shared UI window opens again (or re-share the engine name configured in your params file).
+2. Confirm the rig description and session folder selections.
+The primary button now reads **Resume SLAP2 acquisition**, indicating SLAP2 will be relaunched.
+3. Press **Resume SLAP2 acquisition** to re-run ``slap2``.
+This step is required even if the prior run had already reached the completion prompt, because the microscope hardware must be restarted.
+4. After the re-run finishes, press **End SLAP2 acquisition** so Python can leave the ``uiwait`` loop and finish post-acquisition modules.

+Python keeps polling for the shared engine throughout this process and only proceeds once the operator presses End.
+This guarantees that every resume performs a full SLAP2 restart before metadata is finalized.

 Troubleshooting
 ---------------